jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 # DARTH KING CHARLES

 Although I like to think this has all been pretty convincing.
-I really like Obi-Wan, so I'm going to mention how antagonists may be well intetioned, but they'll never change their mind.
+I really like Obi-Wan, so I'm going to mention how antagonists may be well intentioned, but they'll never change their mind.
 Indeed, the problems we're having in our world with no majic has happened before.
 Let's go back the ruling philosophy of the nobles divine right, see how it all worked out for Darth King Charles.

 ## Place in Line